hyper-space-io/QuickStart/README.md

 Argmax Datasets
 =================================
 We have added two example datasets.
-The data for these usecases can be found [here](https://drive.google.com/drive/folders/1d3WJ9cYpq3q6ZJjVxu4JeRmDvui3dZLi?usp=sharing)
+The data for these usecases can be found [here](https://drive.google.com/drive/folders/1d3WJ9cYpq3q6ZJjVxu4JeRmDvui3dZLi?usp=sharing) To Run the code you should add data folder to each code example with the data from the link above.
 1. Advec - Dataset of applications.
 2. Image-search - Dataset of amazon items.